 Choosing the right lens for your new camera

-Eager to unleash the full potential of your DSLR or mirrorless camera?
-Take your photography to the next level by adding lenses to your repertoire...
+Make the most of your DSLR or mirrorless camera by adding lenses to your repertoire...

-The right lens opens up a whole new world of possibilities to create professional-looking photos worthy of being on the cover of a magazine.
-But with so much choice, it can be hard knowing where to start.
+The right lens opens up a whole new world of possibilities to create professional-looking photos worthy of being on a magazine cover.

 Prime, pancake or zoom?

-Once you’ve got to know the fundamentals of your camera, you can start building up your collection of lenses to help your photos really stand out from the crowd.
+Once you’ve got to know your camera, you can start building up your collection of lenses and make your photos really stand out from the crowd come National Photography Day.

 If you’ve got a DSLR…

 Try a prime lens.
-This shoots at a fixed focal length so doesn’t allow you to zoom in or out when you’re taking photos.
-It lets you work with a narrower depth of field and produces a sharper overall image than a zoom lens.
+This shoots at a fixed focal length, so it doesn’t allow you to zoom in or out.
+Instead, it lets you work with a narrower depth of field and produces a sharper overall image than a zoom lens.

 - Telephoto prime lens – capture wildlife, sports and other faraway subjects in crystal-clear clarity with the Canon Telephoto Prime Lens.
 It offers completely silent focusing, and you won’t need to use the flash in low-light conditions, so animals won’t be disturbed.

 - Standard prime lens – this hogs the middle ground between a wide-angle and telephoto lens in terms of focal length.
-At 35mm, the Nikon standard prime is a great all-round lens that’s ideal for capturing landscapes and street life.
-And it’s lightweight so doesn’t add too much bulk to your camera.
+At 35mm, the Nikon standard prime is a great all-round lens that’s ideal for capturing landscapes.
+It’s lightweight too, so doesn’t add too much bulk to your camera.

-But there’ll be times when you just can’t get close enough – like when you’re in a crowd, trying to photograph a deadly predator or capture action-packed sport.
-On these occasions only a zoom lens will do.
-They bring your subject closer to you and – if you pick the right lens – do so with amazing clarity.
-You’ll think they’re standing right infront of them.
+On occasions when you can’t get close enough – like when you’re in a crowd, trying to capture action-packed sport – onlya zoom lens will do.
+This brings your subject closer to you with amazing clarity.

-Zoom lenses like the Canon EF 75-300 MM are also great if you’re travelling with your camera and don’t have space for lots of kit.
-They can do the job of a two or three prime lenses in one.
+Zoom lenses like the Canon EF 75-300 MM are also great if you’re travelling and don’t have space for lots of kit.
+They can do the job of two or three prime lenses in one.